PPC and SEO are both inbound search marketing strategies, and as such, are closely linked.

 Using combined reports, it is easier to see where your advertising is performing well and falling short.
 If an PPC ad or campaign is working really well, you can take the text from the advert and put it in meta titles or descriptions on your site.
 This will help to convert some paid keyword traffic into organic traffic, thereby saving you money as well as improving your Google ranking.

-Site optimisation: By joining up PPC and SEO search teams in-house, as we do at Kingpin, a truly combined strategy will help to facilitate communication and data-sharing between teams.
+Site optimisation: By joining up PPC and SEO search teams in-house, as we do at The Marketing Practice, a truly combined strategy will help to facilitate communication and data-sharing between teams.
 In turn, this should mean that you are able to optimise your site to improve brand presence and increase engagements.